MLB Network: MLB Strike Zone

 MLB Strike Zone is a channel launched on April 10, 2012, which allows viewers to see every game across MLB with up-to-the-minute highlights, live look-ins and updates, without commercials.
-The channel's format to similar to NFL RedZone and currently airs on Tuesday and Friday nights during the regular season.
+The channel's format to similar to NFL RedZone and currently airs on Wednesday and Friday nights during the regular season.
 Though coverage often ends before most West Coast games start, those games are usually covered carousel-style on MLB Tonight on the main channel most evenings.
-Matt Yallof is the current host of the show, which usually lasts about three hours.
-Strike Zone, along with MLB Network (which airs Strike Zone repeats) aired Tuesday and Friday night time baseball games.
-It airs MLB Network Showcase games with MLB Network.
+Gregg Caserta is the current host of the show, which usually lasts about three hours.

 International broadcast

 Strike Zone airs live in Canada on TSN, Australia on ESPN Australia, Latin America on Fox Sports, along with other countries.

 Studios

 The Secaucus-based studios have four main sets, three of which are named after hall of famers.
 "Studio 3", named in honor of Babe Ruth, serves as the home for the majority of the studio programs, while "Studio 42", honoring Jackie Robinson, is a half-scale baseball field where demonstrations by the network's analysts take place, along with interview programs where an audience is needed for atmosphere.
 Studio 42 is also the home of the early rounds of the Major League Baseball Draft.
 The studio includes seating for over 125 people, along with elements such as a functioning manual scoreboard and a standings wall for each league and division.

 With the launch of Intentional Talk in 2011, it was one of the first regular programs on television to use a remote production home studio setup on a regular basis, well before the 2020 COVID-19 pandemic necessitated it across the industry.
 If either host could not record in Secaucus, former host Chris Rose would record from a home studio in Los Angeles (the same with current co-host Stephen Nelson), while Kevin Millar records from his home studio in Austin, Texas, jocularly known as "Studio 1-5" for his uniform number.

 On November 12, 2012, MLB Network introduced a third set, "Studio K", for the new daily morning offseason show Hot Stove and guests analysts/insiders on High Heat.
 During the premiere episode, hosts Matt Vasgersian and Harold Reynolds said that the studio was constructed from the building's mailroom, explaining its small size.
 After Rose left the network in 2020 and Stephen Nelson was named the new co-host of Intentional Talk in 2021, Nelson co-hosts the show from Studio K. In 2020 and again in 2021, due to the ongoing COVID-19 pandemic, MLB Network Showcase games were called remotely from Studio K.